-Foundry658 is an initiative of the Victorian Government’s Creative State strategy. delivered by ACMI and State Library Victoria.
-Foundry658 will support creative people to transform their ideas into sustainable businesses.
+Foundry658 is an initiative of the Victorian Government’s Creative State strategy delivered by ACMI and State Library Victoria.
+Foundry658 supports creative people to transform their ideas into sustainable businesses.

 The Foundry658 program includes a range of business support initiatives, with:

-- Roadshow talks and information sessions across Victoria, starting in June 2018
+- Roadshow talks and information sessions across Victoria

 - Bootcamp sessions designed to test and support the development of a proposed business project